Skip to content

 Learning Objectives

-1. List the components of a comprehensive medical/dental/behavioral history.
+1. List the components of a comprehensive dental/medical/behavioral history.

 3. Identify social and cultural contributors to individual patients’ health and health behaviors.

-5. Describe the importance and techniques of communicating effectively with patients in a culturally-sensitive manner with recognition of the impact of implicit biases.
+6. Describe the importance of and techniques for communicating effectively with patients in a culturally sensitive manner, with recognition of the impact of implicit biases.

 9. Utilize the principles of patient autonomy and minimizing harm to analyze selected cases of patient-dentist interactions.